What is osteopathy ?

 Pain Management

-Valuing a structural and myofascial approach, he seeks a mutual commitment with consistent results.
-Having worked for years in a hospital setting (neonatology, intensive care and long-term care), he understands what this approach can bring in terms of positive results compared to routine methods.
+Valuing a structural and myofascial approach, he seeks a mutual commitment to consistent results.
+Having worked for years in a hospital setting (neonatology, intensive care, and long-term care), he understands what this approach can offer in terms of positive outcomes compared to routine methods.

-He first discovered osteopathy as a patient.
-When conventional methods had failed, he suddenly found his passion.
-He uses his understanding of acute and chronic pain as a conduit to his patients, which contributes to their motivation.
-Through communication and a discerning touch, he strives to guide the patient toward recovery.
+She first discovered osteopathy as a patient.
+When conventional methods had failed, she suddenly found her passion.
+She uses her understanding of acute and chronic pain as a conduit to her patients, which contributes to their motivation.
+Through communication and a discerning touch, she strives to guide the patient toward recovery.

-Conrad has worked with young and old people from various walks of life, relying on empathy to bridge the apparent divide.
-Increasing a patient's understanding of their own body's ups and downs is key to personalizing a treatment that the patient can believe in.
+Conrad has worked with young and old from diverse social backgrounds, relying on empathy to bridge the apparent divide.
+Increasing a patient's understanding of their own body's fluctuations is key to personalizing a treatment plan they can truly believe in.
 As they say, it takes two to tango.

-Curious, attentive, sincere and committed, he seeks to identify the patient's disharmony.
-Considering rehabilitating patients through manual therapy as a personal gratification, he feels honored to be where he is today.
+Curious, attentive, sincere, and committed, he seeks to identify the patient's imbalance.
+Considering the rehabilitation of patients through manual therapy as a personal reward, he feels honored to be where he is today.

 Certified in Neuroproprioceptive Taping Therapy and Craniosacral Therapy